-Often a certificate of title, certificate of origin, security-interest statement, or other record that fails to state accurately the name and address of the owner, the name and address of the secured party, or the description of the vehicle, is not seriously misleading solely for that reason, because the written certificate of title (or information indicated in the electronic certificate of title) is provided to the purchaser or secured party by the owner, the relevant correct or sufficient information is easily ascertainable, and the error causes no injury.
+- 1. Often a certificate of title, certificate of origin, security-interest statement, or other record that fails to state accurately the name and address of the owner, the name and address of the secured party, or the description of the vehicle, is not seriously misleading solely for that reason, because the written certificate of title (or information indicated in the electronic certificate of title) is provided to the purchaser or secured party by the owner or the office, the relevant correct or sufficient information is easily ascertainable, and the error causes no injury.
 Minor errors of this type, e.g., an error in the spelling of the owner's name, are common and ordinarily harmless, and should not invalidate a certificate of title or transaction.
-Section 20 makes clear that a certificate of title or other record containing erroneous information, or omitting information, is not rendered invalid by the erroneous information or omission, and is valid and effective, except to the extent that the error is seriously misleading and a purchaser is misled by the erroneous information or omission as provided in this section.

-This section is modeled on Article 9 Sections 9-108, 9-337, 9-338, 9-502, and 9-506.
-As noted, the purpose is to prevent harmless errors from invalidating a transaction, e.g., recognizing that errors in the parties' names or an error in the description of the vehicle often will not mislead parties to a certificate of title transaction.
-This issue is different than under Article 9, where an error in the debtor's name can mislead filing searches.
-Thus, no equivalent to Article 9 Section 9-506(c) is needed if the security interest is noted on a written certificate of title.
+Section 20 makes clear that a certificate of title or other record containing erroneous information, or omitting information, is not rendered invalid by the erroneous information or omission.
+A certificate of title is valid and effective despite an error or omission, except to the extent that the error or omission is seriously misleading so that a purchaser is misled by the erroneous information or omission. - 2.
+This section is modeled on [Uniform Commercial Code Article 9] Sections 9-108, 9-337, 9-338, 9-502, and 9-506.
+As noted, the purpose is to prevent harmless errors from invalidating a transaction, i.e., by recognizing that errors in the parties' names or an error in the description of the vehicle often will not mislead the parties to a certificate of title transaction.
+This issue is different than under [Uniform Commercial Code Article 9], where an error in the debtor's name can mislead filing searches.
+Thus, no equivalent to [Uniform Commercial Code Article 9] Section 9-506(c) is needed if the security interest is noted on a written certificate of title.
 For other cases, subsection (d) provides a rule equivalent to Section 9-506(c).